 “I’ve never had the honour of experiencing easy writing.
 It’s always been a pure grind to me”, he admitted once, but went on to win numerous literary awards throughout his prolific career, including two Anasoft Litera prizes for contemporary literature, the most prestigious in Slovakia.

-One of the most translated Slovak authors particularly known for his scathing use of irony and parody, his most famous works include Escalation of Feeling (Eskalacia citu, 1989) and Fleeting Snow (Letmy sneh, 2014).
+One of the most translated Slovak authors particularly known for his scathing use of irony and parody, Pavel Vilikovsky’s most famous works include Escalation of Feeling (1989) and Fleeting Snow (2014).

-He also translated many novels of prominent authors such as Joseph Conrad, Malcolm Lowry, Kurt Vonnegut, Virginia Wolf or William Faulkner into Slovak.
+He also translated many novels of prominent authors such as Joseph Conrad, Malcolm Lowry, Kurt Vonnegut, Virginia Woolf or William Faulkner into Slovak.